-Are work from home jobs in Medical Transcription real?
+Are work-from-home jobs in Medical Transcription real?
 There are online advertisements every day telling us Sally Jones makes $100 a day working from the luxury of her own home.
-There are even signs plastered on telephone poles telling us that there are hundreds of people “just like you” working from home every day.
+There are even signs plastered on telephone poles telling us that hundreds of people “just like you” work from home every day.
 Then your doubt kicks in: are those jobs even real?
 In most cases, these advertisements are just trying to sell us something rather than provide a viable income.
 However, as a Medical Transcription/Healthcare Documentation graduate, there are plenty of legitimate and worthwhile career options for those wanting to work from home.

 Working from home does not only apply to employees.
 Some people in the MT/HDS profession prefer being a Business Associate or a subcontractor.
 These folks are usually known as ICs (independent contractors) and establish their own business contracts with providers.

 Another option for jobs in Medical Transcription is through an existing medical records department or transcription department.
 Many hospitals and clinics no longer have in-house transcription space and have chosen instead to send their employees home.
-It makes more sense to employers as there are fewer sick days utilized, more productivity gains and less turnover rate.
+It makes more sense to employers as fewer sick days are utilized, more productivity gains, and less turnover rate.

 Working from home has its downsides as well.
-The most prevalent complaint is an interruption or people not understanding the MT/HDS has a “real job.”
+The most prevalent complaint is an interruption or people not understanding that MT/HDS have a “real job.”
 It is far too easy for family and friends to impose upon someone who works at home unless the MT/HDS is diligent about setting boundaries.

-Self-discipline and the ability to plan and prioritize are crucial for anyone working at home but even more so for an MT/HDS.
+Self-discipline and the ability to plan and prioritize are crucial for anyone working at home but even more so for those looking for jobs in medical transcription.
 The need for absolute concentration and devotion to the task at hand is imperative to keep up accuracy rates and production.
 Jobs in Medical Transcription are very rewarding, but balance is key in this field.

-So, the question you’ll have to ask yourself is: “Do you want a career that has great earning potential and that you can do from home?”
-Most students would shout a resounding “Yes!”.
+So, you’ll have to ask yourself, “Do you want a career that has great earning potential and that you can do from home?”
+Most students would shout a resounding “Yes!”
 It is a career that has great advancement potential and where you can earn good money, about $30,000 to $52,000 per year on average.
 Now, do you have the self-discipline to make it work?
 Take our Distance Learning Assessment to find out.